 Blue color: Outershield MC710-RF-H

-Outershield MC710RF-H meets standards of all metal cored wires from the Outershield range:
+Outershield MC710RF-H has the same performance characteristics of all metal cored wires from the Outershield range:

 ► Excellent weldability and feedability,